marcusoftnet/marcusoftnet.github.io/_posts/2026-01-20-naked-meetings.md

 `I've started going naked to meetings!`

 To clarify a bit, I've started to go _device_ naked to meetings.
-In other words - I try, hard, to not bring my devices to meetings.
+In other words - I try, hard, to not bring any of my devices to meetings.
+If possible.
+It is hard work being device naked, I can tell you.

 Any other interpretation would render disgust and probably me without a job.
 The social code in Sweden doesn't really allow for your dirty thoughts, dear reader.